department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/alpha.md

 ### Resources and help

-* Review [Next Steps checkpoint](related/other-resources/next-steps-checkpoint) to understand how to document your discovery findings and prepare for your Next Steps meeting.
+* Review [Next Steps checkpoint](related/other-resources/next-steps-checkpoint) to understand how to document your alpha findings and prepare for your Next Steps meeting.

-* Review the following for information, examples, and templates you can use in the discovery phase:
+* Review the following for information, examples, and templates you can use in the alpha phase:

   * [User research guide](related/user-research)
   * [Design guide](related/design)